mikeperry-tor/vanguards/README_SECURITY.md

 6. **Suspect** that a specific onion service may be using a particular Guard.

-The client adversary can **determine** that a specific onion service (yours or not) is running this addon by observing how that onion service behaves.
-In particular, it can attempt one of the attacks that this addon defends against, and see if the onion service closes circuits in response.
-In these cases, log lines will be emitted by this addon at NOTICE level or above.
+The client adversary can **determine** that a specific onion service (yours or not) is running the vanguards addon by observing how that onion service behaves.
+In particular, it can attempt one of the attacks that the vanguards addon defends against, and see if the onion service closes circuits in response.
+In these cases, log lines will be emitted by the vanguards addon at NOTICE level or above.
 If you think the vanguards addon should have an option not to close circuits in response to attacks, [please comment on this ticket](https://github.com/mikeperry-tor/vanguards/issues/32).